 Why is the Bank of England interested in what we spend?

-We regularly look at measures of household spending.
+Here at the Bank of England we regularly look at measures of household spending.

 Along with other things such as spending by businesses and the amount of goods we buy and sell abroad, this helps us form a judgement about the overall strength of the economy.
 Household spending is particularly important as it forms most of total spending in the economy.